NathanKochhar/Bulk_Alignment/README.md

 ### Video Demo
 Here is a link to a video demo of the web page and how it works: https://youtu.be/Smpc8uERSeg

+### MySQL Database
+This project has little need for a database but one is hosted on the bfx server under nkochha1_final.
+This database serves as a run info log saving file paths and genome locations.
+This database is very simple and has three tables:
+* run_info
+* genomes
+* outputs

 ### Future ideas
 This project is a good start and foundation for a platform to run rna-seq alignments.
 This web app has plenty of room for improvements and the list could go on forever, some ideas are: